khoan/scores/readme.md

-experimenting with music engraver Lilypond
+experiment with music engraver Lilypond